zheksoon/snapdrag/README.md

   // should react to drag interactions.
 It's executed once on drag start
   shouldDrag: ({ event, element }) => {
-    // event: pointerdown DOM event
-    // element: the element on which the drag interaction occurs
+    // event: pointerdown DOM event x    // element: the element on which the drag interaction occurs
     // Must return `true` or `false`
     return true;
   },